Top-rated local movers that handle Detroit to St. Paul moves

 Things to do in St. Paul

-- Arts and culture: St. Paul is home to museums and cultural arts centers like the Science Museum of Minnesota, Minnesota History Center, Historic Fort Snelling, James J. Hill House, and Minnesota Children's Museum.
+- Arts and culture: From historic museums to vibrant art centers, St. Paul offers cultural landmarks like the Science Museum of Minnesota, Minnesota History Center, Historic Fort Snelling, and James J. Hill House.

-- Outdoor recreation: The city's Rice Park, Mears Park, Harriet Island Regional Park, and Indian Mounds Regional Park โ among other sites โ are great places to hike, ride bikes, or just enjoy nature.
+- Outdoor recreation: The city’s Rice Park, Mears Park, Harriet Island Regional Park, and Indian Mounds Regional Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

-- Sports: Catch a live game and cheer on the home team at an Minnesota Wild (NHL), St. Paul Saints (MiLB), St. Paul Twin Stars (NPSL), or Minnesota United FC (MLS) game.
+- Sports: Grab a seat and root for the home team during an Minnesota Wild (NHL)St. Paul Saints (MiLB)St. Paul Twin Stars (NPSL)Minnesota United FC (MLS)Minnesota Whitecaps (PHF)Minnesota Wind Chill (AUDL) game.

 FAQ